CopyCat73/Zway-Netatmo-Welcome/README.md

 Based on your Netatmo configuration the module creates a home and users for each of your Netatmo Welcome devices.
 Each identified person in the Welcome station is shown on the dashboard as a binary switch;
 off: person left, on: person is home.
-For each home there's also a "someone at home" binary switch created.
+For each home there's also a presence binary switch created.
 Whenever there's one ore more persons at home, this device is on.

 # Webhook